Facial Action Unit Detection via Adaptive Attention and Relation: AAR for Facial AU Detection

-\textbf{Spatio-Temporal Relation Learning for AU Detection.} As illustrated in Figure~\ref{fig:STRAL_framework}, with eight spatio-temporal graph convolutional layers, our STRAL framework can model spatio-temporal correlations among all the $m$ AUs in the $t$ frames.
-We partition the output feature $\mathbf{F}$ of the last spatio-temporal graph convolutional layer into a new feature $\mathbf{f}_{ij}$ with the size of $8c$ for each AU, which is beneficial for final AU detection due to the integration of correlated information from other AUs and frames, $i=1,\cdots,t$, $j=1,\cdots,m$.
-Similar to the attention learning stage, we adopt a one-dimensional fully-connected layer followed by a sigmoid function to obtain the finally estimated AU occurrence probability $\hat{p}_{ij}$, respectively.
-The AU detection loss $\mathcal{L}^u$ in Eq.~\eqref{eq:L_u} is further applied to $\hat{p}_{ij}$ to enable the training of the spatio-temporal graph convolutional network.
+As shown in Fig.~\ref{fig:AAR_framework}, there are two $G^{st}(t,m,12c)$ layers in the adaptive spatio-temporal graph convolutional network to model spatio-temporal correlations among the $m$ AUs in the $t$ frames, in which $\mathbf{U}$, $\mathbf{Q}$, $\mathbf{W}_{z}$, $\mathbf{W}_{r}$, and $\mathbf{W}_{\tilde{h}}$ are not shared in different $G^{st}$ layers.
+We partition the output feature $\mathbf{F}^{(1)}$ of the last $G^{st}$ layer into a new feature $\mathbf{f}_{ij}^{(1)}$ with a size of $12c$ for each AU in each frame, which is beneficial for final AU detection due to the correlated information from other AUs and frames.
+Similar to the adaptive attention regression network, we adopt a one-dimensional fully-connected layer followed by a Sigmoid function for each AU to obtain the finally estimated AU occurrence probability $\hat{p}_{ij}^{(1)}$.
+The AU detection loss for $\hat{p}_{ij}^{(1)}$ is applied to enable the training of our adaptive spatio-temporal graph convolutional network:

+At test time, our framework can predict the AU occurrence probabilities of an input sequence with any number of frames, which has flexible applicability.